dansmyers/ProgrammingWithAI/Activities/6-OpenAI_API.md

 The key is used to manage billing for our class account, using a pool of credits that I've already set up and paid for.
 Practically, the risks of misuse are low (I'm the owner of the account and I have billing limits set), but let's practice some basic information security:

 - Do not forward the key to anyone
-- Don't store the key in clear text in any file on your GitHub codespace
+- Don't store the key in clear text in a publically-accessible repository

 First, you need to put your key into your terminal as an **environment variable** so that it can be used by your programs.
 Type the following **in the terminal**.
 ```